How does technology impact your health and well-being?

 There have been a few studies that have shown strong evidence that those foods and substances high in antioxidants can prevent a large portion of radiation-induced oxidation.

-Substances such as gingko biloba and bee propolis are good examples (Ilhan et al. 2004) (Ozguner et al. 2005).
+Substances such as ginkgo biloba and bee propolis are good examples (Ilhan et al. 2004) (Ozguner et al. 2005).

-While many studies have been done on the mental and social impact of technology, a few particular studies stand out from the pack.
+Many studies have been conducted on the mental and social impact of technology, but a few stand out in particular.

 A study done by Andrew Przybylski at Essex University demonstrated that even the mere presence of a cell phone during an in-person conversation can decrease the mental and emotional effectiveness of the interaction via decreased bonding and decreased attentiveness (AK Przybylski, 2013).